bnprks/BPCells/README.md

 1. Exclude fragments from non-standard chromosomes
 2. Subset our cells
 3. Add a Tn5 offset
-4. Calculate the peakMatrix
+4. Calculate the peak matrix
 5. Calculate the mean-accessibility per peak

-If this were done using e.g. GRanges or sparse matrices, we would need to do 3 passes through the fragments while saving intermediate results, and 2 passes over the peakMatrix.
+If this were done using e.g. GRanges or sparse matrices, we would need to do 3 passes through the fragments while saving intermediate results, and 2 passes over the peak matrix.

-With BPCell's streaming operations, this can all be done directly from the fragments in a single pass, and the memory usage is limited to a few bytes per cell for iterating over the peakMatrix and returning the colMeans.
+With BPCell's streaming operations, this can all be done directly from the fragments in a single pass, and the memory usage is limited to a few bytes per cell for iterating over the peak matrix and returning the colMeans.
 ```R
 # Here I make use of the pipe operator (%>%) for better readability